 Coca de Sant Joan

 This evening the Catalans go to one of the restaurants, have a picnic on the beach or celebrate the party at home.
 Traditionally, a Coca de Sant Joan is eaten as a dessert.
-On June 23 you will see long lines for the (pastry) bakeries.
+Already weeks before you see big piles in supermarktets and on June 23 many people waiting outside the (pastry) bakeries.
 There are several varieties and coca is usually made from brioche dough; traditionally with custard or marzipan, but all kinds of fillings are possible.
 Guests often bring a coca and I had a coca with apple and chocolate in addition to the traditional one with custard.
 And all equally delicious… the traditional one was gone before I could take a picture.

 The next day, June 24, Dia del Sant Joan, is a holiday and most shops and restaurants are closed.